top of page

 Cognitive Behavioural Therapy for Insomnia

-Cognitive Behavioural Therapy for Insomnia, or CBT-I is a leading treatment for insomnia.
+Cognitive Behavioural Therapy for Insomnia (CBT-I) is a leading treatment for insomnia.
 It is free from some of the potential risks associated with sedative medication.
 This active intervention focuses on thought processes, emotions, behaviours, and environmental factors that affect sleep.
 This intervention involves learning new habits that promote sound sleep.

 • Cognitive Component: CBT-I helps you tackle the problematic thoughts and beliefs that hinder your ability to sleep.
 By understanding and addressing these cognitive barriers, you can free yourself from the negative thoughts and worries that often keep you awake.